 When requesting a new vehicle, it will take approximately 6 months for the agency to receive the vehicle; therefore, only 6 months should be included in Year 1 and a full 12 months for Year 2.
 This gives Fleet Services time to purchase and receive the new vehicle.

-Please reference the Fleet Services Division's web site for a detailed listing of vehicles offered by rental rate class.
-Additionally, the "Budget Instructions" link on this website provides other information pertaining to budgeting in regards to fleet services costs.
+Please reference the Fleet Services Division's web site for a detailed listing of vehicles offered by rental rate class and other information pertaining to budgeting fleet services costs.